OlivierLD/raspberry-coffee/docker/README.md

 1. Start the `node` server with the right script
 1. Access the Raspberry PI from another machine on the same network, and reach the right HTML page.

-This is certainly not difficult, but there are many ways to make several mistakes at each step of the process.
+This is certainly not difficult, but there are many ways to do several mistakes at each step of the process.

-`Docker` can take care of the stg\eps `3` to `9`.
+`Docker` can take care of the steps `3` to `9`.
 It will build the image, and then run it.
 The image can also be pushed to a repository, so user users would not have to build it.
 Just to run it after downloading it.